anaef/nginx-lws/doc/ConfigurationDirectives.md

 Enables the LWS handler for the main Lua chunk with filename *main*.
 The optional *path_info* is passed in the request context.
 Both *main* and *path_info* can contain variables.
-This is useful for including captures from the location URI.
+This is useful for including captures from the location path.

 Example:
 ```nginx